-As outlined in Section II.1, this methodology uses the latest version of the mandatory tool: "Procedures to define the eligibility of lands for afforestation and reforestation project activities" approved by the CDM Executive Board to demonstrate land eligibility within the project boundary.
+3 As outlined in Section II.1, this methodology uses the latest version of the mandatory tool: "Procedures to define the eligibility of lands for afforestation and reforestation project activities" approved by the CDM Executive Board to demonstrate land eligibility within the project boundary.

-- Lower soil erosion at time points in the past than in more recent time points; - Higher soil organic matter content at time points in the past than in more recent time points; - Less desertification at time points in the past than in more recent time points.
+- The land was forest at time points in the past and non-forest at more recent time points; - There was a forest at time points in the past, but attempts to re-establish the forest through seeding have failed; - There was higher crown cover of non-tree vegetation at time points in the past and lower crown cover at more recent time points. - 2.
+Soil degradation.
+For example: - Lower soil erosion at time points in the past than in more recent time points; - Higher soil organic matter content at time points in the past than in more recent time points; - Less desertification at time points in the past than in more recent time points.